bwsewell/bwsewell.github.com/_posts/2013-03-06-namespacing-laravel-models.md

 ?>
 {% endhighlight %}

+Whenever I attempted to use this model, I'd receive this error from Laravel:

+`Call to undefined method Laravel\Routing\Filter::connection()`

+This is because it's assuming my reference to `Filter` is in the `Laravel\Routing` namespace.

-And after putting it within a `Models` namespace:
+In order to make this model work, I need to put it within a `Models` namespace:

 {% highlight php %}
 <?php